RIM weighting stands for Random Iterative Method. RIM weighting is a form of survey weighting the data supplied by market research respondents.

 It is a technique commonly used to weigh market research data to certain demographics such as age, gender, geography, income, etc. RIM weighting becomes more challenging and complex when weighing several different demographics, rather than just one.

 This blog post will cover why market research analysts use RIM weighting, the benefits of this type of survey weighting, and why it is best to consult a market research company if wanting to use RIM weighting in your survey data.

-Why is RIM weighting used in market research?
+Why is RIM Weighting Used in Market Research?

 RIM weighting allows research analysts to weigh each variable and question as an individual entity to assure each data point and demographic is accurately represented.

-What are the benefits of RIM weighting?
+What are the Benefits of RIM Weighting?